jsakarvadia/jsakarvadia.github.io/_pages/about.md

 - Listening to new music
 - Traveling

-Feel free to reach out using any of the social links on the left side this page!
+Feel free to reach out using any of the social links on the left side of this page!